By Charles Smith

 Understanding Your Business’s Value

 Before putting your business on the market, it’s essential to understand its value.
-This involves using various valuation methods like the asset-based approach, earnings multiplier, market value, and discounted cash flow analysis.
+This involves using various valuation methods like the asset-based approach, Seller’s Discretionary Earnings, market value, and discounted cash flow analysis.
+For a quick starting estimate, our free business valuation calculator can give you an SDE-based valuation in about 60 seconds.
 A thorough understanding of your business’s value helps you set a realistic selling price and increases your chances of attracting serious buyers.

 Current Market Conditions